huseinnashr/laravel-ecommerce-restful-api/README.md

 ## What is this

-This is an exercise project by following [RESTful API with Laravel](https://www.udemy.com/course/restful-api-with-laravel-php-homestead-passport-hateoas/) course ([the repo](https://github.com/JuanDMeGon/RESTful-API-with-Laravel-Definitive-Guide)) with some diffrences.
+This is an course work by following [RESTful API with Laravel](https://www.udemy.com/course/restful-api-with-laravel-php-homestead-passport-hateoas/) course ([the repo](https://github.com/JuanDMeGon/RESTful-API-with-Laravel-Definitive-Guide)) with some diffrences.

 ## What's this cover